AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 # Analytics Engine
 `Forms Flow.AI` leverages Redash for studying and visualizing data captured.

-For knowing more about Redash.
-Follow https://github.com/getredash/redash
+To know more about Redash, go to https://github.com/getredash/redash.

 ## Table of contents
 * [Prerequisites](#prerequisites)